Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

 where

-is a strictly decreasing convex function with a range of $\left[2\sqrt{\frac{\pi}{\pi-2}},1\right)$. \end{corollary} The above result will be utilized in the convergence proof of our doubly stochastic kernel-based BDE presented in~\Cref{theorem:Enu} in the following section.
+is a strictly decreasing convex function that depends only on $b_{\mathbf{x}}$, the distance of $\mathbf{x}$ from the boundary, with a range of $\left(1,2\sqrt{\frac{\pi}{\pi-2}}\right]$. \end{corollary} The above characterization of the scaling factors $\rho_h(\mathbf{x})$ is utilized in the convergence analysis of our doubly stochastic kernel-based BDE, which is presented in the next section.